Covid 19 coronavirus: Health Minister David Clark announces more medicines, vaccines with $160m Pharmac Budget boost

 It gets its funding from the Government, but Ministers are not allowed to directly tell the agency what to buy.

+This is because getting freight into the country has been reduced dramatically, as the world battles with Covid-19.

+Fitt said there were a number of medicines that Pharmac was looking to buy, which had been put on hold.

-Clark said it was vital that the Government prioritises additional investment in critical services like Pharmac, as it grapples with the health and economic impacts of Covid-19.
+Clark said it was vital that the Government prioritises additional investment in critical services like Pharmac, as it grappled with the health and economic impacts of Covid-19.

-Since last year's budget, Pharmac has approved 13 new medicines, to be publically funded – this includes six new cancer treatments.
+Since last year's budget, Pharmac has approved 13 new medicines, to be publicly funded – this includes six new cancer treatments.

 Today's announcement is on top of a $60 million boost to Pharmac in September last year, and a recent $35 million one-off top-up in funding to help respond to Covid-19.